datenfruehstueck/replicate/README.md

 # Replication Management

-Collect and list student replications.
+Collect and list replications and reproductions.

 ## What's that?

-An easy-to-use and easy-to-install tool to have students add their replicative studies and list them to the public.
+An easy-to-use and easy-to-install tool to have students and other scholars add their redoing activities (replications, reproductions) and list them to the public.

 ## Installation